The Demons That Are Really Just You

 THE ALWAYS COMPARING DEMON

 Your last job to your present one, the way your boyfriend was during your ligaw/landian days to how he treats you now, the photos of the girl you’re stalking on Instagram to your own feed.
 This demon moves in many and mysterious ways, and it’s always so surprising.
-It comes lurking when you least expect it—e.g. when you’re about to sleep and you’re browsing FB and * boom * you chance upon your batch mates who’re now officially doctors or lawyers or architects.
-All of a sudden you feel inadequate, that finishing a normal four-year course in college, graduating, and being occasionally on the dean’s list is Just.
-So.
-Normal.
+It comes lurking when you least expect it—e.g. when you’re about to sleep and you’re browsing Facebook and *bam* you chance upon your batch mates who’re now officially doctors or lawyers or architects.
+All of a sudden you feel inadequate, that finishing a normal four-year course in college, graduating, and being occasionally on the dean’s list is just. so. normal.
 So basic.
 And you resist the urge to repost your 2011 grad pic just because, at the risk of looking bitter.

-How to fight it: Think to yourself that you were never really interested in becoming a doctor or a lawyer or an architect and roll your eyes as you scroll down your feed.
+How to fight it: Remind yourself that you were never really interested in becoming a doctor or a lawyer or an architect anyway, and roll your eyes at every post as you scroll down your feed.

-I was kidding, but okay, maybe you can indulge yourself in a few minutes of that.
+Just kidding!
+But, well, okay, maybe you can indulge yourself in a few minutes of that.
 But quickly snap back to reality (oh, there goes gravity) and remember that becoming a doctor, a lawyer, an architect, or a lowly writer isn’t for everyone.
-We’re all unique in our own ways, and we each have our own mothers to cheer us on whatever happens, anyway.
+We’re all unique in our own way, and we each have our own mothers to cheer us on whatever happens, anyway.
 So, as they say, keep doing you.

 THE WALLOWING DEMON